Opening Hours

 Positive airway pressure (PAP) therapy stands out as a viable treatment option for people suffering from obstructive sleep apnea.
 PAP therapy involves pressurized air, delivered through a machine via a hose and a mask placed on the face to maintain an open airway during sleep.

-Continuous positive airway pressure (CPAP) is a common form of PAP treatment that utilizes a device to deliver a continuous stream of air at a consistent pressure level.
+Continuous positive airway pressure (CPAP) is a common form of PAP treatment that utilizes a device to deliver a constant stream of air at a consistent pressure level.
 In addition to CPAP, other PAP devices, such as bi-level positive airway pressure (BiPAP) and auto-titrating positive airway pressure (APAP), offer variability in air pressure to cater to specific needs.

 Sleep apnea appliances, also called oral appliances, are designed to treat obstructive sleep apnea (OSA) by repositioning the lower jaw and tongue during sleep, thereby preventing airway blockage.
 Mandibular Advancement Devices (MADs), resembling mouthguards, move the lower jaw forward.
 On the other hand, tongue-retaining devices (TRDs) retain the tongue in a forward position, preventing it from collapsing into the airway.
 Combinations of MADs and TRDs are also available as combination treatment devices.